maruel/dumbcas/README.md

 to inter-file compression or anything that would make rsync or salvaging files from a broken drive harder.

+The main use case is archiving non-compressible media (think family videos and images, music, etc) that is rarely changed.

 Other properties includes:

  * Different backups can be merged by rsyncing the thing on each others.
- * Works on 32 bits platforms (like ARM) so the code needs to not load too many things in memory.
+ * Works on 32 bits platforms (like older Atom processors) so the code needs to not load too many things in memory.
- * Doesn't use any C module to keep it simple.
+ * Doesn't use any C module to keep it simple and usable on Windows.
  * Incremental backups must be fast.
 It keeps a cache.
+No-op backups are <3s.
  * Native path-selective backup.
 I don't want to backup /usr/bin.
  * Must be able to delete old backups.

 ### Non goals

- * Compression, this causes to lose more data than necessary.
+ * Compression, especially inter-file compression.
+This causes to lose more data than necessary.
  * Special indexing support (like rolling checksums) It causes issues like large file handling on 32 bits platforms.
  * Access control.
  * Store metadata like executable bit.
-You should backup the source code, not the executables.
+You should backup the source code, not the executables!
  * Anything complex.